ThoberDetofeno/stroer/README.md

 <img src="docs/architecture.png" alt="drawing" width="400"/>

 ## :whale: Docker and docker-compose
-Created three files to Dockerize the project.
+This section show the three files to Dockerize and run the project.

 ### django.sh
 When it will run the app, it will not have the tables in the database, so it need to create the migrations and run them.
 To do this, I were creating a bash script to execute the commands.